JoseLuis-AL/SMCP/README.md

 # SMCP: Camera-Projector Measuring System

-SMCP is a Windows desktop application for calibrating a projector-camera system and reconstructing colored, oriented point clouds from projected Gray-code patterns.
+SMCP is a Windows desktop application for calibrating a camera-projector system and reconstructing colored, oriented point clouds from projected Gray-code patterns.
 It is written in C++17 with Qt 5, OpenCV, and OpenGL.